-The cinch is the lifeline that holds your saddle in place, which in turn, keeps you in a stable position during riding.
-There is so much pressure applied to the cinch, you should take the time to become familiar with the key points most viable when choosing the right cinch.
+The cinch is the lifeline that holds your saddle in place, which in turn, keeps you in a stable position during competition.
+Because there is so much pressure applied to the cinch, you should take the time to become familiar with the key points most viable when choosing the right cinch.

-1. First and foremost, you must use a cinch that is specifically designed with your horse's comfort in mind... forget about your own convenience.
+First and foremost, you must use a cinch that is specifically designed with your horse's comfort in mind....forget about your own convenience!

 Always match your cinch and latigo strap to ensure you have ample "give".
-The flexibility is a must in order to move with your horse as the horse flexes, stops, or turns.
-It also allows for expansion and comfort.
+The flexibility is a must in order to move with your horse as he flexes, stops or turns.
+It also allows for lung expansion and comfort.

 Do: Use a leather latigo strap with a neoprene/nylon cinch.
 Use either a leather or nylon strap with a mohair & blended cinch.

 Don't: Use a nylon latigo strap with a neoprene/nylon cinch.
 This combination of materials does not allow "give".